In today’s tutorial, I want to highlight how important it is to build your data model relationships correctly.

 In the Edit relationship window, you can see connected tables and columns.
 For instance, you can see the Customer Name Index of the Sales table and the Customer Index column of the Customers table.
 In the Cardinality section, you can see that it has a many-to-one data relationship.

-This kind of data model relationship is clearly different from the first one that I have discussed earlier.
+This kind of data model relationship is clearly different from the first one that I discussed earlier.
 The many-to-one data relationship allows any filter to go in both directions.

 In the Cross filter direction section, you can either select Single or Both.
 In this case, you need to select Single because selecting a double filter can be very confusing.